-Lower back pain can have any number of causes, and many forms will improve without surgical intervention.
+Lower back pain can have any number of causes, and many forms can be treated naturally.
 However, this is not the case with all back pain.
 Among the more severe causes of lumbar pain exists cauda equina syndrome.
 This article will give you the knowledge necessary to decide if this syndrome is responsible for your symptoms.

 What is Cauda Equina Syndrome?